Ships hit by U-boats

 History Completed in March 1935

-In the morning on 23 Sep, 1942, the unescorted Vibran (Master Per E. Palm) was torpedoed and sunk by U-582 southeast of Newfoundland.
+In the morning of 22 Sep 1942 the unescorted Vibran (Master Per E. Palm) was torpedoed and sunk by U-582 about 400 miles north-northwest of the Azores.
 The master, 34 crew members, two gunners and eleven passengers were lost.
+The ship was reported missing and was presumed lost in approx. 42°45N/42°45W.

 More infoMore on this vessel